 The circumpolar constellations and stars were special to the Ancient People because they never set, that is, they never sank into the sea or disappeared into the Earth.

 From most of Europe, including Britain and Greece and Rome, Ursa Major and Ursa Minor, the Great Bear and the Little Bear in Latin, are circumpolar constellations, circling round a point in the middle of the sky.
+The Greeks only had one Bear.
 Today the Arctic Circle is just a line drawn on a map or globe, but it comes from the Greek word Arctos for bear, and originally meant “The Circle of the Bear.”

 “Sam’s Birthday Star” was named by his Dad because just after Sam was born it was shining very brightly through the hospital window.
 It does of course have a real name but Sam and his Dad and Grandad have always called it his Birthday Star, and always make a special point of looking at it together on (each anniversary of) his birthday.
 It is typical of any non-circumpolar star.